 Some of the former agricultural lands comprising this state forest have become overgrown fields and shrublands which provide habitat for the Golden-winged warbler, which is listed as a Species of Greatest Conservation Need in New York State.

-This forest can be accessed from the Chisholm and Campbell roads in the town of Rossie.
+This forest can be accessed from Chisholm and Campbell Roads in the town of Rossie.